 Alternatively, look at "Curriculum - PSHE" in the Key Information tab on our website.

-Daily assemblies also address the key values both in relation to our responsibility to teach British Values and promote our own Church of England school ethos Values.
-Each term, we focus on two values which form the basis of our assemblies.
+Daily collective worship sessions also address the key values both in relation to our responsibility to teach British Values and promote our own Church of England school ethos values.
+Each term, we focus on two values which form the basis of our collective worship.

-We took part in Parliament Week during which we looked at the roles within Parliament and the process of democracy.
+We took part in Parliament Week in 2021 during which we looked at the roles within Parliament and the process of democracy.

 The results of the ballot were that we should keep the School Council as it currently is.